[Guide] Why you need sales enablement in your organization

 The first pillar of sales enablement is data analytics and reporting.

-Sales enablement helps sales reps organize, manage, and deploy useful sales data.
-Sales enablement tools offer a streamlined way to create sales reports on various sales metrics.
+Sales enablement helps sales reps organize, manage, and deploy valuable sales data.
+Sales enablement tools streamline the creation of sales reports on various sales metrics.

 Reporting and analytics vary depending on the sales organization.
-The intention of creating data analytics and reporting is to consolidate all the data in one place.
+Creating data analytics and reporting intends to consolidate all the data in one place.
 Sales enablement managers are often on track to develop the right KPIs for the sales teams.

-Sales data metrics and KPIs play a key role in helping sales teams grow rapidly in an adaptable and repeatable way, regardless of the number of sales reps in an organization.
+Sales data metrics and KPIs play a key role in helping sales teams grow rapidly in an adaptable and repeatable way, regardless of an organization’s number of sales reps.

-Sales enablement keeps track of sales value, performance, and activity in order to improve the accountability of the sales teams.
+Sales enablement tracks sales value, performance, and activity to improve sales teams’ accountability.
 Many sales enablement platforms incorporate artificial intelligence (AI) into their data management systems.

-As machine learning and AI continues to evolve, sales enablement will incorporate suggestive, smart, and creative ways to advance sales effectiveness.
+As machine learning and AI evolve, sales enablement will incorporate suggestive, smart, and creative ways to advance sales effectiveness.

 Instead of manually creating sales enablement dashboards showing key metrics, we will see a growing trend where AI assists sales managers in automating the KPIs for their sales teams.